Response

 }

-The json function is implemented as follows:
+The implementation of the json function is as follows:

 function json($data, $options = JSON_UNESCAPED_UNICODE)